 Who We Are

-The work of the Koala Hospital is supervised and carried out by paid staff including the Clinical Director, Administration Manager, Supervisors and Leaf Collectors along with about 200 volunteers.
+The work of the Koala Hospital is supervised and carried out by 4 paid staff including the Clinical Director, Assistant Clinical Director, Administration Manager and Leaf Collectors along with about 140 volunteers.

 The Koala Hospital consists of a treatment room, 8 Intensive Care Units, 6 outdoor intensive care units and 33 rehabilitation yards, many of which have trees for koalas to learn to climb as part of the rehabilitation process.